hannestt/hello-world/README.md

 # hello-world
-This is a first ever stab at using github
+This is a my first ever stab at using creating github repository